fastly/compute-js-opentelemetry/src/otlp-exporter-fastly-base/README.md

-# OpenTelemetry Collector Exporter base class for Fastly Compute@Edge
+# OpenTelemetry Exporter base classes for Fastly Compute@Edge

-This module provides a base class for a collector exporter.
+This module provides base classes for trace and metrics collector exporters.

-This module is intended to be extended by other modules and not directly by user code.
+This module is typically extended by other modules rather than directly by user code.

 ## Notes